The

 rituals or compliance to regulations, and as such it is not

-work but trusts God who justifies the wicked,
+trusts God who justifies the wicked, his faith is

-This concept is inconceivable to the legalist, and as such God has
+inconceivable to the legalist, and as such God has so constructed

-so constructed the gospel as to make it contemptible to such people,
+the gospel as to make it contemptible to such people, as God has

-as God has also orchestrated the gospel to make it contemptible to
+also orchestrated the gospel to make it contemptible to the proud

-the proud in order to prevent them from being saved, while at the
+in order to prevent them from being saved, while at the same time

-same time making salvation free.
-The gospel is not for those who try
+making salvation free.
+The gospel is not for those who try to be

 This righteousness from God is apart from meeting any legal